 In short, whether you're traveling the winter roads or seeking the lake come summertime, your Furrion TV will work.

 3. Brightness that outshines the sun

-Anyone who has watched television in the past decade knows that you battle light and glare almost as much as you surf the channels.
+Anyone who has watched television in the past decade knows that you battle light and glare on an LED flat screen TV almost as much as you surf the channels.
 Imagine that fight inside an RV, where it can be more difficult to block out external sunshine or other light sources.
 After all, your RV TV might be placed a few feet or less from large windows.

 Luckily, high-quality RV TVs are designed to shine brighter than other televisions.
-That higher brightness display competes more effectively with sunlight to provide a better viewing experience in your recreational vehicle.
+That higher brightness display competes more effectively with sunlight to let you watch TV with a much better viewing experience in your recreational vehicle.

 4. 12V DC power source considerations